Power to the Pedals – 8 Great e-bike Tours in France

 Making sure you choose the right e-bike tour to suit your riding style is a really important consideration to make.
 Below are three things to do before you go which will help make sure participating in an e-bike tour is an enjoyable experience for you.

 * Consider the type of terrain you are comfortable riding on.
 An e-bike will definitely help you get to the top of climbs with ease, but you don’t want to get to the summit of a road only to find you are not confident riding down the other side.
-If you feel that descending long mountain roads may be a bit scary for you, then be sure to choose an e-bike tour which keeps you on flatter terrain.
+If you feel that descending long mountain roads may be a bit scary for you, then be sure to choose an e-bike tour that keeps you on flatter terrain.

 * Ride your bike before you go on holiday.
 This is especially important if it has been a while since you last turned the pedals.
 Spending some time riding a bike beforehand will help you ride with confidence when you are on your tour.

 * Work out how long you are comfortable riding a bike for each day.
-The e-bike motor will help take some of the effort out of the actual riding, but you still want to be sure you are ok with spending a few hours on a bike seat.
+The e-bike motor will help take some of the efforts out of the actual riding, but you still want to be sure you are ok with spending a few hours on a bike seat.
 This will also help you decide on the e-bike tour length.
 If you want to ride a multi-day tour, then you definitely want to know you are comfortable with the idea of riding day after day.
 Keep in mind in France e-bike motors are limited to travelling at a speed of 25km/hr.
 (15.5mi).
 This will help you work out how long it may take to travel the distances between your start and end point each day.

 If you are taking a self-guided e-bike tour something to find out beforehand is the capacity of the motor.
 In most cases e-bikes will allow for a few different modes, each giving a different amount of ‘boost’ in terms of power.
 The more powerful the boost, the higher the drain on the battery.
-Each motor is different and other factors such as the weight of the rider, the bike, any luggage you are taking as well as the type of terrain you are riding (hilly / flat) will all have an impact on battery life and how long the e-bike motor will last.
+Each motor is different and other factors such as the weight of the rider, the bike, any luggage you are taking as well as the type of terrain you are riding (hilly/flat) will all have an impact on battery life and how long the e-bike motor will last.

-So there is no one magic number which will apply to everyone in relation to the mileage you can expect to cover on an e-bike battery charge.
+So there is no one magic number that will apply to everyone in relation to the mileage you can expect to cover on an e-bike battery charge.
 This is definitely something to ask your tour operator but for most people, provided you use the motor wisely you will comfortably complete the distances set out in the tour.
 There is also a range calculator available here from Bosch which is one of the most common battery types used on e-bikes.
 If you put in your details it will give you an estimate of the distance you can travel on one charge.

 Feeling inspired to ride a bike in France on your next holiday?
 Then have a look at our Practical Resources section which has everything you need to know to assist you with trip planning.